mariajdavis/Git-Terminal-User-Documentation/index.md

 These instructions assume that users are already familiar with their Mac operating systems and can access the Terminal interface.
 It will also assume that a user can prepare their own project files to store on Git.

-Required:
+To follow these instructions, you will need:

-* Computer with a Mac operating system (latest version preferred)
+* A computer with a Mac operating system (latest version preferred)
-* Functional keyboard
+* A functional keyboard

 ## Typographic Conventions